gkm2164/lengine-docs/pages/index.md

 To start with the Lengine, take a look Get Started sections.
 To install the language, [Get Started/Installing the language](./getting-started/install).
 To write a hello world, [Get Started/Hello, Lengine!](./getting-started/helloworld).
+To use with IntelliJ plugin, include [this link](https://plugins.lengine.io) to your intellij plugin.

 # Contribution